Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Kimchi noodles

-If you’re in the mood for a quick veggie dinner that packs a fiery punch, then why not try these kimchi noodles with sesame fried eggs from Olive?
+If you’re in the mood for a quick veggie dinner that packs a fiery punch, why not try these kimchi noodles with sesame fried eggs from Olive?

-Kimchi is a popular Korean food that’s made from salted and fermented veg like napa cabbage and Korean radish.
+Kimchi is a popular Korean food made from salted and fermented veg like napa cabbage and Korean radish.
 It’s low in calories but has a whole variety of health benefits.
 It’s high in iron, folate, and vitamins B6 and K, and because it’s fermented, it’s also good for your gut.

 This dish takes only 20 minutes to prepare, but it’s absolutely full of flavour.
 Fresh ginger, sesame oil, soy sauce, and chilli make every mouthful spicy and savoury, and the green beans and fried egg provide protein.